glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 - `_Pointer`
 - `SIMDStorage`, `SIMDScalar`, `SIMD`

-The following value types in the standard library will gain the `TriviallyDestroyable`
+The following value types in the standard library will gain the `BitwiseCopyable`
 constraint:

 - `StaticString`